CHME5137/DiscoverFunTimes/01-logging-in.md

 such as http://www.putty.org or one of the [many others](https://en.wikipedia.org/wiki/Comparison_of_SSH_clients).

-Should you need to run graphical programs, such as the user interface for the molecular modeling software Gaussian, on the remote server and have the graphical window appear on your local server, you need to connect with X11 forwarding.
+Should you need to run graphical programs, such as the user interface for the molecular modeling software Gaussian, on the remote server and have the graphical window appear on your local screen, you need to connect with X11 forwarding.
 This is done with `ssh -X surname.f@discovery2.neu.edu`.
 You will need to install X11 window system on your local computer, eg. [XQuartz](https://www.xquartz.org) for MacOS X and perhaps [Xming](http://www.straightrunning.com/XmingNotes/) for Windows (untested).
-Otherwise, for command line programs only, you can omit the `-X`.
+Otherwise, for command line programs only, you can just omit the `-X`.
 If `-X` doesn't work then try `-Y` (don't ask why).

 Once you log in you should see a welcome message such as